ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Game Logic Script

 Here we go!
 Create a script called `CoinGameLogic`.

 Let's also create a Replicator underneath that by right-clicking within the hierarchy.
+Replicators let you communicate between the server and client.
+Think of them as containing universal variables, their values accessible anywhere.

+Next, create a boolean parameter called "gameOver" under the Replicator.
+Leave this unchecked, like default.

+* Create a Replicator
+* Create a parameter for the Replicator
+    * Select boolean as the parameter type
+    * Name the parameter "gameOver"

 Here's the entire hierarchy at this point: